Dilsh0d/Learning-Rust/README.md

 You should see the version number, commit hash, and commit date for the latest stable version that has been released, in the following format:

+#### Hello world!
+Now that you’ve installed Rust, it’s time to write your first Rust program.
+It’s traditional when learning a new language to write a little program that prints the text Hello, world! to the screen, so we’ll do the same here!

+##### Creating a Project Directory

+For Linux, macOS, and PowerShell on Windows, enter this:

+> $ mkdir ~/projects
+> $ cd ~/projects
+> $ mkdir hello_world
+> $ cd hello_world

+For Windows CMD, enter this:

+> mkdir "%USERPROFILE%\projects"
+> cd /d "%USERPROFILE%\projects"
+> mkdir hello_world
+> cd hello_world

 ## Common Programming Concepts

 ## Understanding Ownership